thedev132/hcb/dev-docs/README.md

 Column is used to send checks, accept check deposits, send ACH transfers, generate an organization's account / routing number and create book transfers (these represent internal transfers).
 Refer to [Column's documentation](https://column.com/docs) for more information.

-PayPal transfers are sent manually by HCB's operations staff.

 Disbursements are internal transfers from one organization to another.
 These are sometimes called “HCB transfers” in the interface.

 Reimbursements are internal transfers to a "clearinghouse" organization on HCB which then sends an external transfer via ACH, check etc.